keyestudio/KS4034-Keyestudio-micro-bit-4WD-Mecanum-Robot-Car-Kit-V2.0/docs/Python/Python.rst

 |image21|

-First open the Mu software and connect the micro:bit to your computer hen click the "Files" button, and drag the "keyes_mecanum_Car.py" library file to the micro:bit.
+First open the Mu software and connect the micro:bit to your computer then click the "Files" button, and drag the "keyes_mecanum_Car.py" library file to the micro:bit.

 |image22|

-After a few seconds, the import is complete and you can see it in th ox on the left.
+After a few seconds, the import is complete and you can see it in the box on the left.

 |image23|